 “Microbiology and Immunology are disciplines that are key to our understanding of basic life processes and to our quest to improve human health.” - Mary Stenzel-Poore, Ph.D.
 Meet our researchers

-Welcome to MMI
+Welcome to new faculty

 We are excited to to welcome Tim Nice, Ph.D., to the Department of Molecular Microbiology & Immunology.
 He is joining OHSU from the completion of a postdoctoral fellowship in the laboratory of Dr. “Skip” Virgin at Washington University School of Medicine, where he established the murine norovirus (MNoV) model of persistent enteric viral infection.

 Noroviruses and other enteric viruses are a major public health burden worldwide.
 Dr. Nice is using this MNoV model system to identify a role for interferon lambda (IFNλ) in innate immune control and clearance of persistent MNoV infection.
 His research will focus specifically on defining innate immune mechanisms by which IFNλ clears persistent MNoV infection, and more broadly on host-microbe interactions that regulate viral infection and shedding at mucosal surfaces.